Guards of Honour (France): German campaign of 1813

 The Guards of Honour served in the German campaign of 1813 and by 15 September they formed part of the 3rd Imperial Guard Cavalry Division.
 By this time the 1st Regiment of the Guards had been reduced in strength to 13 officers and 354 men.
 The regiments fought at the Battle of Hanau on 30 October.
 Advancing to the battle through a forest in company with the Imperial Guard cavalry they suffered casualties from artillery fire.
 Alongside the Imperial Guard cavalry they charged a unit of Bavarian cavalry that threatened to overrun the Imperial Guard artillery.
 The Guards went on to capture an Austro-Bavarian artillery unit.

 The Guards of Honour were not committed with the rest of their division and the 2nd Cavalry Corps to a charge on the enemy cavalry later in the battle (led by General Horace François Bastien Sébastiani de La Porta).
 However when this charge got into difficulty the 3rd Guards of Honour, numbering around 400 men, was ordered into the fray by General Rémy Joseph Isidore Exelmans.
-Despite being exhausted by early manoeuvring and having gone 24 hours without food, the regiment saved the Grenadiers à Cheval de la Garde Impériale who were being driven back.
+Despite being exhausted by early manoeuvring and having gone 24 hours without food, the regiment saved the Mounted Grenadiers of the Imperial Guard who were being driven back.
 The Guards of Honour were complimented on their conduct at Hanau by Napoleon and a number of its soldiers were awarded the Legion of Honour.
 By December morale in the unit remained high, though it was notably lower among the Dutch, Italian and German members.

 Campaign in north-east France (1814)

-The Guards of Honour also participated in the campaign in north-east France (1814).
+The Guards of Honour also participated in the Campaign in north-east France (1814).
 A commemorative plaque on the battlefield marks the involvement of the 3rd Regiment in the 12 February Battle of Château-Thierry.
 The Guards also fought at the 12–13 March Battle of Reims (1814).

 After the abdication of Napoleon part of the Guards of Honour provided the escort for the entry of the restored king Louis XVIII to Paris.
 Louis ordered the Guards to disband by Royal Ordinance on 24 June 1814.
 General Exelmans supervised the disbanding of the 1st Regiment at Versailles on 14 July.
 The 2nd Regiment disbanded on 15 July, the 3rd at Tours on 17 July and the 4th at Rambouillet on 22 July.
 Around 900 of the Frenchmen in the unit were accepted into Louis' bodyguard (the Garde du Corps) with the rank of second lieutenant.
 The members residing outside the new boundaries of France returned home.